Kansas Music Educators Association works with The Government

 Kansas Representatives are: Sharice Davids / Ron Estes / Roger Marshall / Steve Watson

-KMEA MUSIC ADVOCACY DAY @ THE KANSAS CAPITOL is coming in March , 2021!
+LIVE!
+KMEA MUSIC ADVOCACY DAY @ THE KANSAS CAPITOL is in March, 2022!

 Kansas Music Educators Association on Wednesday, March 4, 2020 sent representatives from KMEA, along with the Washburn Rural HS and Shawnee Heights HS Choirs and the Tri-M group from Piper HS to the Kansas Capitol to spend part of the day with Kansas legislators discussing the importance of Music In Our Schools Month (MIOSM).